Andrewsgotham/GeekExcel/_posts/2020-06-08-simple-shortcut-to-create-a-new-workbook-in-excel-365.md

 ---
 ID: 7759
 post_title: >
-  Simple Shortcut to Create a New workbook in Excel 365!!
+  Simple Shortcut to Create a New Workbook in Excel 365!!
 author: Alice
 post_excerpt: ""